 Season 1, Episode 3: Routine, Ritual, Eulogy

 Writer Mason Currey discusses the daily rituals of Maya Angelou, Truman Capote, Beethoven, Patricia Highsmith, David Lynch, W.H.
 Auden and Lillian Hellman.
 Artist Natalie Labriola speaks about the history of female mystic artists, including Hildegard von Bingen, Betye Saar, Georgiana Houghton, CA Conrad, and Ana Mendieta.
 Candice Lin offers a surreal eulogy for her feral cat friend.
 New music by Astral Oracles and Sam Gendel.

-Episode 2: Josh Smith, Farah Al Qasimi, Patrick Langley and Angharad Williams
+Season 1, Episode 2: Josh Smith, Farah Al Qasimi, Patrick Langley and Angharad Williams

 Painter Josh Smith speaks about his reclusive lifestyle and his conflicted relationship with exhibiting his work.
 Photographer, Farah Al Qasimi discusses her secret life as a soundcloud musician and plays some new music.
 Writer, Patrick Langley discusses the history of telephone art, and artist, Angharad Williams performs an act of channeling.

-Episode 1: Dawn Kasper, Samson Young, Susan Cianciolo
+Season 1, Episode 1: Dawn Kasper, Samson Young, Susan Cianciolo

 Performance artist Dawn Kasper unpacks the process of making a collaborative sound work in Frankfurt, Germany.
 Artist Susan Ciancolo recalls her dreams, tells a joke and reads aloud her favourite book from her apartment in New York.
 Sound artist Samson Young discusses a magic bell, tobacco auctioneers, and protest chanting in Hong Kong.